eNMS-automation/eNMS/docs/source/automation/servicetypes/netmiko_filetransfer.md

 Configuration parameters for creating this service instance:

 - All [Netmiko Service Common Parameters](netmiko_common.md).
--   `Source File` - Source absolute path and filename of the file to send.
+-   `Source File`: Source absolute path and filename of the file to send.
--   `Destination File` - Destination absolute path and filename to send the file to.
+-   `Destination File`: Destination absolute path and filename to send the file to.
--   `File System` - Mounted filesystem for storage on the default.
+-   `File System`: Mounted filesystem for storage on the default.
 For example, disk1:
--   `Direction` - Upload or Download from the perspective of running on the device.
+-   `Direction`: Upload or Download from the perspective of running on the device.
--   `Disable Md5` - Disable checksum validation following the transfer
+-   `Disable Md5`: Disable checksum validation following the transfer
--   `Inline Transfer` - Cisco-specific method of transferring files between internal components of the device.
+-   `Inline Transfer`: Cisco-specific method of transferring files between internal components of the device.
--   `Overwrite File` - If checked, overwrite the file at the destination if it exists.
+-   `Overwrite File`: If checked, overwrite the file at the destination if it exists.